 Georgia Art Pottery was started in 1907 in Alvaton, Ga. by W. T. B. Gordy, father of W. J. Gordy.
 The pottery relocated to Aberdeen, Ga. and back to Alvaton, finally moving to Primrose in 1935.

 Georgia Art Pottery is often marked "GA.
 Art Pottery" and "Handmade by W. J. Gordy."
 Pottery with this mark was produced in Primrose, Georgia, from 1935 until about 1955 when Gordy's son, D.X.
 Gordy, took over the shop.

 D.X.
 Gordy was a folk art potter and a studio art potter who contributed to the museum in Lumpkin, Georgia.
-You can read more about the Gordy family in John A. Burrison's book entitled Brothers in Clay: The Story of Georgia Folk Pottery.
+You can read more about the Gordy family in John A. Burrison's book entitled (affiliate link) Brothers in Clay: The Story of Georgia Folk Pottery.

 Gilmer Potteries grew out of the sale of Alamo Pottery in Gilmer, Texas in 1951.
 Three employees of Universal Rundle, the company that purchased Alamo, started the Gilmer Potteries operation in 1952.
 Gilmer produced art ware until about 1965, but also produced sanitary or utilitarian ware for the plumbing trade.
 Gilmer Potteries was sold to Hall China in 1977 and then sold to Olympic Tile.